 It can be argued that the choice of the radio waveform to be implemented in the future 5G networks will have a high impact on the conception of this new technology.
-This is because the choice of the selected technology affects not only the design of transmitters and receivers, but also the complexity of the system as a whole, since each technology has different ways problems addressing wireless on in communication models.
+This is because the choice of the selected technology affects not only the design of transmitters and receivers, but also the complexity of the system as a whole, since each technology has different ways on addressing problems in wireless communication models.
 Therefore, it is essential to determine how to generate signals, determine the duration of the symbols, the structure of the data packets, and so on.